What is a group action?

 Who can bring a group action?

 Group actions can be brought by any person or legal entity that has a claim.
 They can also be brought by a representative body.
 In some circumstances, the court may allow a company’s shareholders to bring a claim against the company’s directors.
+It is often the case that large, multinational companies find themselves the defendant in a group action.

 The group register